brotatotes/bht-automation/bht gen 1/Mark/Chapter 2/Mark 2 20 bht.md

 # Mark 2:20 Commentary Help Text

 ## BHT:
-In that day, a future event of sorrow and fasting will occur, as the disciples mourn the crucifixion of Jesus and the imprisonment of John the Baptist.
-The disciples' anticipation and grief are highlighted, with one commentator mentioning the specific circumstances of John's imprisonment and another describing the overall mourning atmosphere.
-The disciples were about to face a time of great loss, mirrored in their sorrowful state of mind.
+In that day, the disciples will experience a great loss when the bridegroom, referring to Jesus, is taken away from them.
+This event will bring about sorrow and fasting, as they mourn the absence of their master.
+The disciples have already experienced a similar loss with John the Baptist being taken away, setting the stage for their understanding of the impending sorrow.
+The sufferings and death of Christ will be a sorrowful season for his disciples, shaping their faith and marking a significant moment in their journey with him.

 ## Choicest Commentary Quotes:
 ### Marvin Vincent:
-1. "The proper reading is 'in that day.'"
+1. "The proper reading is 'in that day'."
-2. "Another of Mark's double expressions."
-3. "Then - in that day."
+2. "Another of Mark's double expressions: then - in that day."
+3. "Rev."

 ### John Gill:
-1. "The days will come... when the bridegroom shall be taken away from them." - This quote highlights the future event of Jesus' crucifixion and the resulting sorrow and fasting of his disciples.
-It foreshadows the impending suffering and loss that would be experienced by the followers of Jesus.
+1. "The days will come...when the bridegroom shall be taken away from them." - This quote highlights the future event of Jesus' crucifixion and the resulting sorrow and fasting of his disciples.
+It emphasizes the impending loss and the impact it will have on their lives.

-2. "Their master being taken up by Herod, and confined in prison." - This quote emphasizes the specific circumstances surrounding John the Baptist's imprisonment, which contributed to a period of mourning for his disciples.
-It adds context to the overall atmosphere of sadness and anticipation mentioned in the verse.
+2. "Their master being taken up by Herod, and confined in prison." - This quote provides context for the disciples' mourning, explaining that John the Baptist, their teacher, had already been taken away from them.
+It sets the stage for the disciples' understanding of what it means for the bridegroom (Jesus) to be taken away.

-3. "It was a mourning time with them." - This quote succinctly captures the emotional state of John's disciples during his imprisonment.
-It conveys the sense of grief and longing that would later be experienced by Jesus' disciples when he would be taken away from them.

-Overall, these quotes shed light on the impending suffering and loss that Jesus' disciples would face, as well as the emotional state of mourning and fasting that would accompany these events.
+3. "Referring to the time of the sufferings and death of Christ, which would be, and was a sorrowful season to his disciples." - This quote connects the future event of Jesus' crucifixion to the disciples' experience of sorrow.
+It highlights the significance of Christ's suffering and death and the impact it had on his followers.

 ## Generation Details